pharo-open-documentation/pharo-wiki/General/Exceptions.md

 or: `protectedBlock on: anExceptionClass do: [:ex | ex return ]`
 or: `protectedBlock on: anExceptionClass do: [:ex | ex return: aValue ]`

 **Synopsis:**
-This is the standard behaviour of handler blocks.
+This is the standard behavior of handler blocks.
 If an exception is caught, this handler returns an alternative value for the protected block (the execution continues as if the protected block has returned that value).

 Here is a picture of the context stack (a.k.a. call stack) explaining this operation.
 ![Image](Exceptions_Image_WhatCanYouDoWithAnExceptionYouCaught_fragment1_return.png)